SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Managing_DCP_keys.md

 1. In the pane on the left, under *DataMiner Systems*, select your DataMiner System, and select the *Keys* page.
 Here you will be able to manage your system keys.

    > [!NOTE]
-   > To be able to see the keys page on a system, you need to be at least an Admin on that system.
+   > To be able to see the keys page for a system, you need to be at least an Admin for that system.

 ## Organization keys